ligh7s/smoked-salmon/UPGRADING.md

 ## July 22nd 2020

 Lots of changes.
-Please check example config.py
-Also refetch requirements
+Please read CHANGELOG.md
 ## October 5th, 2018

 Add option to allow for lossy master/web notes to be put in the torrent description.